Instructions Task

 - Accessibility: Ensure sufficient contrast, readable font size

-- Consistency: Keep formatting consistent across pages
+- Consistency: Keep formatting consistent across the sequence.

 Common Issues and Solutions